Division of Languages and Literature

 - The importance and value of equitable representation in the literary classroom cannot be overstated

-Requirements for admission to the Bachelor of Science in Education in Secondary Education English program are:
+Requirements for full admission to the Bachelor of Science in Education in Secondary Education English program are:

 - Junior year status